the-reefshark/tp/docs/UserGuide.md

 - `delete 1`, deletes the bug at index **1** of bug list in main view.
 - `delete 2 c/backlog`, deletes the second bug in the backlog column

-### 3.6 Editing a bug : `edit`
+### 3.7 Editing a bug : `edit`

 Made a mistake when adding in a bug or simply changed your mind on what the description should be?
-Fret not, thats what the edit command is for.
+Fret not, that's what the edit command is for.

 Format: `edit INDEX [c/COLUMN] [n/NEW_NAME] [d/NEW_DESCRIPTION] [note/NEW_NOTE] [t/NEW_TAG]`